About Breathe Well, Live Well

-In 2003, the American Lung Association with support from the Centers for Disease Control and Prevention, National Center Environmental Health, adopted a validated asthma management education program for adults.
+In 2003, the American Lung Association, with support from the Centers for Disease Control and Prevention, National Center Environmental Health, adopted a validated asthma management education program for adults.
 The validated program was originally developed by the University of Alabama at Birmingham Lung Health Center.
-Results from the clinic-based intervention showed that a comprehensive effort to improve self-management practices of adults with asthma can substantially improve adherence to treatment regimens and, as a result, can improve functional status.
-Two significant measures of functional status that showed improvements were decrease in severity of asthma symptoms and a decrease in the incidence of respiratory problems.
+Results from the clinic-based intervention showed that a comprehensive effort to improve self-management practices of adults with asthma can substantially improve adherence to treatments.
+Two significant measures that showed improvements were decrease in severity of asthma symptoms and a decrease in the frequency of respiratory problems.

 In 2004, the Lung Association adapted the program for use in a community-based setting and named it Breathe Well, Live Well: An Asthma Management Program for Adults.
 The program was designed for small group education and pilot tested in six areas: Tucson, Arizona; the District of Columbia; Jacksonville, Florida; Chicago, Illinois; San Diego and San Francisco, California.
 During the pilot, we assessed the process and feasibility of conducting the program in a community-based setting.
 Results from the pilot showed that the program was effective in increasing knowledge, confidence in managing asthma, and increased the frequency of asthma self-management practices.
 In addition, the program was well-received among participants and facilitators.
 Breathe Well, Live Well launched nationwide in January of 2007.

 Breathe Well, Live Well was redesigned in June 2013 resulting in a self-paced guide, Breathe Well Live Well: The Guide to Managing Your Asthma at Home and Work.
 The guide is the only comprehensive asthma education targeting adults and is designed to help them gain the skills and tools they need to take control of their asthma.